13shubham-p/parking_lot_problem/README.md

 To build exuctable file :

-type make in shell to generate parking_lot executable file
+type make in shell to generate parking_lot executable file,this will generate a executable file with name parking_lot Eg
     $ make
-this will generate a executable file with name parking_lot

 Ways to execute the project: